This tool will calculate your dividend tax liability for the 2022/23 tax year.

 |Higher||£37,701 – £150,000||33.75%|

-- At the Spring Statement (23rd March 2022), the Chancellor announced that the Primary Threshold for Class 1 Employees’ National Insurance will rise to £12,570 during the 2022/23 tax year.
+- At the Spring Statement (23rd March 2022), the Chancellor announced that the Primary Threshold for Class 1 Employees’ National Insurance would rise to £12,570 during the 2022/23 tax year.

 - Previously, the PT was due to rise to £9,880.